Beñat Fernández

-Beñat Fernández Etxeberria (born 19 November 2007), nicknamed "Pelontxu", is a Spanish motorcycle racer.
-In October 2025 he was crowned winner of the 2025 Supersport 300 World Championship with Team#109 Retro Traffic Kove.
-He also competed in the 2025 Red Bull MotoGP Rookies Cup season and is set to stay in the same category for 2026.
+Beñat Fernández Etxeberria (born 19 November 2007), nicknamed "Pelontxu", is a Spanish motorcycle racer who competes in the Sportbike World Championship and Red Bull MotoGP Rookies Cup.
+He will race in the Moto3 World Championship in 2027.

-Fernández is managed and mentored by Efrén Vázquez, former Grand Prix motorcycle racer.
+In October 2025, Fernández was crowned winner of the 2025 Supersport 300 World Championship with Team#109 Retro Traffic Kove.
+He is managed and mentored by Efrén Vázquez, former Grand Prix motorcycle racer.

 Career

 Early career

 Fernández was born in Andoain, Spain.
 He started riding motorbikes at the age of four, after his father Imanol, a motorcycle enthusiast, gave him one as a present.
 He competed in national minibike categories from a young age and claimed several victories.

 For 2022, Fernández competed in the European Talent Cup for Austin Racing VHC Team.
 He clinched 15th place at Valencia, which gave him his first points in the class.
 He neared the points throughout the rest of the season and finished 31st overall in his debut year.

 Fernández remained in the European Talent Cup for 2023 with the same team.
 He gradually improved his results, with a best personal finish in ninth place at Portimão and Barcelona.
 His final position in the standings was 16th.
-In 2024, Fernández faced his last season in the European Talent Cup, where he finished consistently in the top ten.
+In 2024, Fernández faced his last season in the European Talent Cup, where he finished consistently in the top-ten.
 His best result was a fourth place at Estoril, narrowly missing out on the podium spots.
-At the end of the year, Fernández was selected to participate in the 2025 Red Bull MotoGP Rookies Cup, along with seven other riders.

-Fernández had a strong 2025 Red Bull MotoGP Rookies Cup debut season, where he clinched two podiums and won the second race of the Le Mans round in wet conditions, with a big gap behind him.
-He finished sixth overall in the final standings.
-He also entered two rounds of the 2025 FIM JuniorGP World Championship with Eagle-1 Team.
-He finished 11th at Magny-Cours and then 11th and 10th at Motorland Aragón.

-Supersport 300 World Championship
+Supersport 300 and Sportbike World Championships

-That same year, Fernández made the step up to the Supersport 300 World Championship with Kove.
+In 2025, Fernández made the step up to the Supersport 300 World Championship with Kove.
 In his debut round at Portimão, he claimed pole position and won Race 2, after finishing fourth in Race 1.
 He secured his second win at Misano Race 2, after having finished in third and second place in the previous round at Most.
 He was crowned champion at the final round at Jerez where he finished first in front of championship contenders Thompson and Salvador.